 Now that we’ve got the vocab out of the way, let’s roll through a scenario that will help illustrate where the median-based calculation is more appropriate.

 In this scenario, we’ll pretend to be the sales director for a large retail company charged with setting the targets for the various sales performance metrics in the upcoming year… one of the metrics is sales amount per customer order.

 Fun Fact: in Good to Great, a book covering the characteristics and actions taken by companies that managed to transcend “good” performance to reach and sustain “great” performance, Walgreens used a similar metric (profit per customer visit) to skyrocket it from a nobody into an enduring success.

-One option is to simply set the target for this metric based the actual value for the prior year.
+One option is to simply base the target for this metric on the actual value from the prior year.
 Assuming the average sales transaction amount for the prior year is ~$100, then our target for next year will be to raise that value by 10% to $110.
 This is a decent strategy assuming that a) there’s some logic behind the 10% increase, and b) the sales transaction amounts roughly follow a normal distribution – such as the one below:

 But what happens if our set of sales transactions contain a few outliers…or in this case, 1 really really LARGE outlier?
 Let’s say there was a single transaction for $10,000,000.
 Here’s what our updated histogram looks like: